kylemurley/CloudStorageTutorial/ObjectStorage.md

 ### Upload Data
 * Select the new container
-* Cleck the "upload" button to right of search box
+* Click the "upload" button to right of search box
 * Pick a file and upload

 ### Download Data